She saw the shell, there, on the sand, on a still autumn day when the calm lapping sea melded into the sky at its horizon.

 A few grains of sand trickled from it and became lost in the dark seam of her pocket.

 Sue Pearson began writing two years ago and had her eyes opened and brain massaged by the MA Creative Writing course in 2019.
 She enjoys crafting short stories and creating poetry.
 She lives in Newcastle with her husband, two children, cat and dog, all of whom are muses.
-She stepped away from a career in law to feel the joys and frustrations of creativity and hopes that life will be different ever after.
+She stepped away from a career in law to feel the joys and frustrations of creativity, and hopes that life will be different ever after.

-This story has been originally published in an online students’ literary magazine and then again reprinted in Bridges 2019, an anthology of works by creative writing and writing poetry students at Newcastle University. with the financial support of the School of English Language, Literature and Linguistics.
+This story was originally published in an online students’ literary magazine and then again reprinted in Bridges 2019, an anthology of works by creative writing and writing poetry students at Newcastle University. with the financial support of the School of English Language, Literature and Linguistics.
 The very same anthology is out tomorrow with Bandit Fiction.
 All money made from its sale goes towards the National Literacy Trust.